joyce-madjos/Library/README.md

 Made using HTML, Bootstrap 5.0, Vanilla CSS & JavaScript

-[Background Photo](https://www.pexels.com/photo/assorted-books-on-shelf-1290141/) by Ivo Rainha from Pexels
+<a href="https://www.pexels.com/photo/assorted-books-on-shelf-1290141/" target="_blank">Background Photo</a> by Ivo Rainha from Pexels